Ride With Confidence in the Best Leather Motorcycle Jacket

 Q: How do I wash a leather motorcycle jacket?

-Leather isn’t meant to be washed in a washing machine, so it is best to clean it by rinsing the material with warm water or using a wet towel mixed with soap.
-If you do this, only use gentle soap and always condition the leather afterward to re-add the moisture the soap stripped from the leather.
+A: It is best to clean it by rinsing the material with warm water or using a wet towel mixed with soap.
+Use gentle soap and always condition the leather afterward to re-add the moisture the soap stripped from the leather.
 You can also take it to a dry cleaner and have a professional clean it.
-When in doubt, consult the manufacturer to see the best way to clean the leather properly, so you don't ruin it.
+When in doubt, consult the manufacturer to see the best way to clean the leather properly so you don't ruin it.

 Q: How do I size a motorcycle jacket?

 A: Always follow the manufacturer’s product-specific size chart for accurate size selection.
 Consider whether the jacket is American or European cut.
 Use a soft tape measure to wrap around your body and get your chest, waist, and sleeve length measurements.
 Sleeves may be measured from the shoulder point or from the spine.
 Pay attention to this to get an accurate measurement.
 If you plan to put a back protector in your jacket, consider adding a quarter to a half inch to accommodate it.

 A: The leather should be a minimum of 1.4 millimeters thick to make it durable enough to absorb the heat from the friction of impact and be durable enough to withstand the abrasion.
 The thicker the leather is, the stiffer and heavier the jacket will be.

 A: CE refers to the armor being CE-certified, which stands for Conformité Européene.
 The only time you’re required to wear CE-rated gear is when you’re on a track.
 However, that doesn’t mean you shouldn’t wear it when casually riding.
 There’s Level 1 and 2 armor, with Level 2 offering you better impact protection.

 Q: Do textile or leather jackets offer more protection?